 You need: Parents and/or older kid to serve as team photographer/team leader, and a list of things that are always there but rarely noticed

 Search for: Some examples: a street address with the number 7; an intersection with 4 stop signs; houses with 3 stories; a deer crossing; a house with a gate; property with no houses; windows without panes; doors without windows; an asphalt driveway; a red car; a blue truck; a chain-link fence; a bug; a bee; a bird; a dog on a leash; and a stray cat

 Make it easier: Give searchers extra time at the end if they need it.

 Boost the challenge: Not necessary for this one

-The hunt ends when: All teams return.
+The hunt ends when: Searchers return.
 Evaluate the pix, and award points based on the most items found within the preset time limit.
 No winners.
 No losers.
 Everyone celebrates with ice cream.